abangser/instruqt-observability/observability-with-tracetest/05-writing-your-first-tracetest-trigger/assignment.md

 It is time to create another test.
 This time using a different trigger type, specifically the `HTTP Request` type.

-Once you select this type and click `Next` you can fill in a name and description of your choosing.
+Once you select this type and click `Next` you can select the `Choose Example v` text to select from a few pre-filled templates.
+You can select import to mimic the last test we did against the existing trace.

-The next page will require a HTTP verb (e.g. `GET` or `POST`), a URL and (if applicable) a Request body.

-You should use `api:8082` as the start of your URL, but will then need to add the specific path.

-Depending how comfortable you are with APIs, you may want to play with different URLs and types.
-But the simplest option is to keep the verb as `GET` and make the path `/pokemon`.
-This is the list Pokemon API endpoint and does not require an request bodies making it a fairly simple one to get started with.
+💡 All the template does is fill in the text fields.
+All field values will be provided in these instructions if you prefer to type them yourself.

+If you chose to use a template, you can still change any of the fields, so feel free to customise the name or description to your liking.
+Once satisfied, click `Next`.

+This page should look familiar if you have used any other visual UIs for API testing.
+If not, that is OK because we will walk through it.

+There are three key fields you will need to set:
+1. **HTTP verb**: This is a drop down list and should be set to `POST` for import or add, or `GET` for list
+1. **URL**: The base URL is `http://api:8081/pokemon` but you may need an additional path if you want to test import (`import`) or list (`?take=20&skip=0`).
+The full API docs can be found [here](https://github.com/kubeshop/pokeshop/blob/master/docs/overview.md).
+1. **Request body**: If you are listing you will want to set this to None.
+But for both import and add you will need to set it to `JSON` and provide the corresponding values.
+For import the format is `{"id": 123}` and for add it is `{"name": "foo", "type": "normal", "imageUrl": "https://assets.pokemon.com/assets/cms2/img/pokedex/full/052.png", isFeatured: false}`.

 Once you are happy with your initial trigger, go ahead and click `Create and Run`.
 This will immediate close the modal and run the test.

+> 💡 Don't stress too much about this.
+We will be validating it and can edit as needed!

 🧐 Check if the request worked
 ==============================